Tariff dodging takes its toll on India's highway developers

 Waiting for government help, and attitudes to shift, could take years.

-K. Ramchand, managing director at road builder IL&FS Transportation Networks Ltd, said one way to manage toll dodgers was to let them have their way in the early days of the project.
+K. Ramchand, managing director at road builder IL&FS Transportation Networks Ltd (ILFT.NS), said one way to manage toll dodgers was to let them have their way in the early days of the project.

 "Most of the toll deviants are ... cars normally owned by either the local mafia, the minister or his cronies," he said.
 "It's safer to keep them on your side and give them a free pass."